Close menu Resources for... William & Mary

 • Assignment to Mentor Program

 Sanctions are effective immediately upon being imposed by the Determination Official.
 If the sanction includes suspension or dismissal, however, the effective date of the sanction will be evaluated on a case-by-case basis.
-In those cases where sanctions are suspended pending appeal, supportive measures typically will continue in effect and additional measures may be imposed during the appeal period, if the Dean of Students determines that the continued presence of the student constitutes a risk of substantial disruption to the educational endeavors of an individual or the educational mission of the university.
+In those cases where sanctions are suspended pending appeal, supportive measures typically will continue in effect and additional measures may be imposed during the appeal period, if the Title IX Coordinator determines that the continued presence of the student constitutes a risk of substantial disruption to the educational endeavors of an individual or the educational mission of the university.
 If the sanction is not imposed immediately, the student will be considered not in good standing and will be subject to the same restrictions as students with Deferred Suspension status (see above) while enrolled prior to the imposition of the sanction.

 3. Expungement